heyang87/Crypfolio/README.md

 # Crypfolio
-A mobile app built in React-Native allow users to paper trade and manage their cryptocurrency portfolio.
+A mobile app built in React-Native allows users to paper trade and manage their cryptocurrency portfolio.